martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 which can limit the applicability of the protocol outside of the narrowly-defined usage modes in the basic specification.

-This document defines several upload extensions to DAP that either enable greater flexibility or help constrain the flexibility allowed by other options.
+This document defines several report extensions to DAP that either enable greater flexibility or help constrain the flexibility allowed by other options.